kyungrae/study/designing-data-intensive-applications/part2.md

 ##### Read repair and anti-entropy

 - Read repair
-  The client detect a stale value and writes the newer values back to that replica This approach works well for values that are frequently read.
+  The client detect a stale value and writes the newer values back to that replica.
+  This approach works well for values that are frequently read.
 - Anti-entropy process
   Some datastores have a background process that constantly looks for differences in the data between replicas and copies any missing data from one replica to another.